By Erik Galicia

 The new budget, unanimously approved by the Board of Trustees on Oct.
 20, does not reflect the cuts previously proposed by Gov. Gavin Newsom.

 The state faced a $54.3 billion deficit earlier this year, but eventually adopted billions of dollars in deferrals when the California 2020 Budget Act was signed June 29.
-The state will eventually have to fund those deferrals, or there will become reductions in the coming years.
+The state will eventually have to fund those deferrals, or they will become reductions in the coming years.

 Aaron Brown, RCCD Business and Financial Services vice chancellor, said that the district’s new budget is balanced and contains a 5% reserve.